Skip to main content

 ePayment PSP API guide

-PSPs can process card payments through their own infrastructure using CARD_PASSTHROUGH as the payment method type.
+As a PSP, you can process card payments through your own infrastructure using CARD_PASSTHROUGH as the payment method type.
 When the user selects a card in the Vipps MobilePay app, the card token is sent to your callback URL.
 You process the payment and respond with the result.

 This page covers the PSP-specific additions.